Cristianetaniguti/Reads2Map/README.md

 ## Building linkage maps with onemap_ht

-Here you will find workflows written in WDL to perfom linkage map building from simulated and empirical data.
-The workflow main.wdl provides linkage map simulation using markers from RAD-seq methodology.The workflow empirical.wdl receives fastq files and perform all procedure until the genetic maps.
-The main goal of the workflow is to measuare the impact of different error probabilities coming from SNP calling methodologies in the linkage map building in OneMap.
+OneMap workflow uses [WDL]() language and [cromwell]() from [Broad Institute]() to offer user friendly and optimazed memory, CPU and time workflows to build linkage maps with OneMap.
+There are two main workflows called SimulatedReads and EmpiricalReads.
+The first performs population and RADseq fastq files simulations for a chromosome, SNP and genoytpe calling with five different software and genetic map building with OneMap and Gusmap.
+EmpiricalReads receives fastq files from empirical data and also performs the SNP and genotype calling and map building.

 ## Quickstart

 This workflow requires docker hub images.
-First of all, install [docker](https://docs.docker.com/install/) and [cromwell](https://cromwell.readthedocs.io/en/stable/tutorials/FiveMinuteIntro/).
+First of all, download [cromwell](https://cromwell.readthedocs.io/en/stable/tutorials/FiveMinuteIntro/) and install its requirements and [docker](https://docs.docker.com/install/).

-### Run the simulations
+### Run SimulatedReads workflow

-* Adapt the path of the inputs in `/main.inputs.json`
+* Adapt the path of the inputs in `/SimulatedReads.input.json`

 *number_of_families* : an integer defining the number of families with `popsize` individuals to be simulated

 *references*
-- ref_fasta: chromosome sequence in fasta format (only one chromosome at a time)
+- ref_fasta: chromosome sequence in fasta format (only one chromosome at a time, and no N are allowed)
 - ref_fasta_index: index made by samtools faidx
 - ref_dict: index made by picard dict
 - ref_sa: index made by bwa index